 An introduction to Japan's big five cities

-With the 2019 Rugby World Cup, the 2020 Olympic and Paralympic Games, praise for Japan's (somewhat surprising) affordability, plus new direct flights from British Airways*, there's never been a better time to explore this beguiling archipelago.
+With the 2019 Rugby World Cup, the delayed 2020 Olympic and Paralympic Games in 2021, praise for Japan's (somewhat surprising) affordability, plus new direct flights from British Airways*, there's never been a better time to explore this beguiling archipelago.

 From Sapporo to Hiroshima and the places in between, here's an introduction to five of Japan's big cities.
 Tips include what to see and do, plus day trips, where to shop and stay to help you plan your escape to this enchanting nation today.